nandhag29/nbadraftprediction/README.md

 Here's an example of how to use the program with a specific player:

-1. When prompted, enter the Sports Reference URL for the player.
+1. When prompted, enter the Sports Reference College Basketball URL for the player.
 For example:

 Enter Sports Reference College Basketball URL: https://www.sports-reference.com/cbb/players/anthony-edwards-2.html